 Such analyses can be used by biomechanists to better understand the factors influencing performance in many sports.
 In the 100 m sprint, the relative phases are of different durations and they therefore influence performance differently.
 In swimming, the time spent turning and accelerating out of the turn is very small in relation to the time spent swimming, so swimming time is clearly of great importance.
-However, you should be mindful that small improvements in performance of the small parts of races can make a substantial difference to a result.
+However, you should be mindful that small improvements in performance in the small parts of races can make a substantial difference to a result.
 As an example, Kieran Perkins' swimming time (that is, the collective time to swim from 5 to 45 m of each 50 m lap) in the 1500 m event at the Atlanta Olympic Games in 1996 was less than Grant Hackett's but Hackett's turn times (that is, the time from 5 m from the end of each lap to 5 m into each lap) were shorter.
 Grant Hackett won the gold medal; Kieran Perkins finished second (Mason, 2005), even though Hackett was only better in the smallest portion of the race.

-Understanding position, velocity and acceleration also can help us work out tactics for many individual and team sports.
+Understanding position, velocity and acceleration can also help us work out tactics for many individual and team sports.
 For example, what strategies can we use in sports like rugby, netball, football (soccer) or basketball?
 Usually, the athlete with the greatest acceleration will be the most successful.
 It takes humans about five seconds to reach top speed.
 Within that time, we would gain ground on our opponent if our acceleration were faster, because, at any point, our velocity would be higher.
 Only when we reached top speed and our faster opponent continued to accelerate would he or she finally get away.
 So, if we are close enough to our opponent to start with and we have a faster acceleration we will normally catch them.
 (You should be aware, however, that if you are running more quickly than your opponent and he or she swerves just as you are about to catch them, they will usually evade you.
 To find out why, you'll have to read Chapter 8.)

-speed = $\Delta d/\Delta t$ velocity (v) = $\Delta s/\Delta t$ acceleration (a) = $\Delta v/\Delta t$ convert m·s-1 to km·h-1: m·s-1/1000×3600 convert km·h-1 to m·s-1: km·h-1×1000/3600 convert km to miles: km × 0.625 or km/1.6 convert miles to km: miles × 1.6
+speed = $\Delta d/\Delta t$ velocity (v) = $\Delta s/\Delta t$ acceleration (a) = $\Delta v/\Delta t$ convert m·s-1 to km·h-1: x m·s-1/1000 × 3600 convert km·h-1 to m·s-1: $x \text{ km·h}^{-1} \times 1000/3600$ convert km to miles: $x \text{ km} \times 0.625 \text{ or km}/1.6$ convert miles to km: x miles \times 1.6